×

 • The tool coordinates with the NIST National Vulnerability Database in order to ensure its programming covers all of the common weak spots.

-Unfortunately, despite being compatible with Red Hat Enterprise Linux, Windows Server, and Ubuntu, this is a paid-only product, so make sure you know what you’re getting into before buying it.
+Unfortunately, despite being compatible with Red Hat Enterprise Linux, Windows Server, and Ubuntu, this is a paid-only product, so make sure you know what you’re getting into before buying it, there is no free trial.

 rConfig is one of the better free network configuration management tools out there.
 One of its main features is that it’s compatible with quite a few operating systems, most notably CentOS and Red Had Enterprise Linux